 Is your Design too small?

-Take for instance, the @JulliardSchool:
+Take for instance, the @JuilliardSchool:

 Staples, Juliard, ChexMix, and Satan have the same issue — their background images are just too small.
 They all need to know their images should be much larger to fit nicely on the largest monitors.

 Is the left column too wide?